intel/nauta/docs/user-guide/actions/install_configure.md

 For instructions to install and configure Nauta to run on the host server, refer to the _Nauta Installation and Configuration Guide_.

 ## Supported Operating Systems

 This release of the Nauta client software has been validated on the following operating systems and versions:

 * Ubuntu 16.04
 * Red Hat 7.5
-* macOS High Sierra
+* MacOS High Sierra
 * Windows 10

 ## Required Software Packages

 The following software _must_ be installed on the client system before installing Nauta:

-* kubectl version 1.10 or later: (https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)
+* kubectl version 1.10 or later: https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl

-* docker version 18.03.0-ce or later: (https://docs.docker.com/install/)
+* Docker version 18.03.0-ce or later: https://docs.docker.com/install

 ## Installation